‘A.H. 1804’ – The Search for 19th Century Graffiti at the Supply River, Tasmania

 Further Reading

-To read more of Humphrey’s travels in Port Phillip and Van Diemen’s Land in 1803-4, I recommend A Voyage to Port Phillip and Van Diemen’s Land with Governor Collins by A.W.H Humphrey.
-This narrative is constructed from Humphrey’s letters to his family at the time.
+A Voyage to Port Phillip and Van Diemen’s Land with Governor Collins by A.W.H Humphrey.

 Colonial Secretary Correspondence, Ancestry

-Hobart Town Gazette and Van Diemen’s Land Advertiser, 26 January 1822, p.1
+Hobart Town Gazette and Van Diemen’s Land Advertiser, 26 January 1822, Classified Advertising, p.1

 Humphrey, AWH (2008), A Voyage to Port Phillip and Van Diemen’s Land with Governor Collins, Colony Press, Malvern.

-Johnson, Hila Archer (1998), Bygone Days on the Tamar, Regal Press Publications, Launceston.
+Johnson, Hilda Archer (1998), Bygone Days on the Tamar, Regal Press Publications, Launceston.

 Hi.
 I wrote some of this in Tas Historical Research Assoc.
 IN 2004. vol 51 No 1 March 2004 pp19-28.
 Terry Newman “Tasmanian graffiti , Humprey’s hammer and Chisel 13th January 1804